 In order to accomplish these goals, we need to do the following.

 - For weeks 1 and 2 our caloric intake will be the following: (LBMx12) + 100.
-This new caloric value will give you the macronutrients that you need for the day, which you can find below in the table.
+This new caloric value will give you the macronutrients that you need for the day.

 - Remember to divide this new amount of calories and macronutrients that you need by five (if you are a male) or by four (if you are a female).
 This will give you how many calories and macronutrients you can consume per meal.

 - For weeks 3 and 4 our caloric intake will be the following: (LBMx12) - 300.
-Then go to the nearest caloric value in the table.
 This new caloric value will give you the macronutrients that you need for the day.